-Treatment of leakage after sleeve gastrectomy and its symptoms
+Treatment of leakage after sleeve gastrectomy

 What is Gastric Leakage?

-Leakage is a possible complication after sleeve gastrectomy, but with the great development in the techniques of staplers used in the sleeve gastrectomy operation, there has been a significant decrease in the incidence of leakage after the operation, reaching 0% in many specialized obesity centers over the past years.
+Leakage is a possible complication after sleeve gastrectomy, but with the great development in the techniques of staplers used in the sleeve gastrectomy operation, there has been a significant decrease in the incidence of leakage after the operation, reaching 0% in much specialized obesity centers over the past years.

 Gastric leakage is the occurrence of leakage of gastric juice and usually occurs due to a lack of healing at a point on the stapling line, resulting in peritonitis.
 Leakage is a serious complication of sleeve gastrectomy.